 I used a retrofit fan brace kit to install a fan rated ceiling electrical box.
-There are several brands available, but most of them mount the same way by expanding two pieces of the metal brace between two wood ceiling joists to form a strong tight wedge.
+Several brands are available, but most of them mount the same way by expanding two pieces of the metal brace between two wood ceiling joists to form a strong, tight wedge.
 The ends of the brace have teeth on them to bite into the wood joist.
 Other types of fan boxes mount directly on the side of the joist or on the bottom of the joist.

-I used two 2″ x 3″ x 3 1/2″ deep metal switch boxes connected together to create a two gang switch box.
+I connected two 2″ x 3″ x 3 1/2″ deep metal gangable switch boxes to create a two-gang switch box.
 This type of electrical box is made to be joined together by removing one side from each box and then putting the boxes together and tightening the screws.
 This can also be done if more gangs are needed.
 The limitation of gangs is determined by how big of a switch plate you can get.

-I think up to 20 gangs is available for switch and receptacle wall plates, by special order from an electrical supply company.
-The problem with such large switch and receptacle wall plates is lining everything up so that they look straight and you can catch all of the wall plate screws in the designated holes on the wiring devices.
+I think up to 20 gangs is available for switch and receptacle wall plates by special order from an electrical supply company.
+The problem with such large switch and receptacle wall plates is lining everything up to look straight and trying to catch all of the wall plate screws in the designated holes on the wiring devices.

-The existing red wire was spliced to the hot wires so that the former switch controlled outlet would now be on at all times.
+The existing red wire was spliced onto the hot wires so the former switch-controlled outlet would always be on.
 All of the white neutral wires were spliced together.
 The grounding wires were pig-tailed to have a ground connection to the green screw of each switch.

-Click here to see my Ceiling Fan Wiring Diagrams which may be helpful to you.
+Click to see my Ceiling Fan Wiring Diagrams which may be helpful to you.

 To help keep this website FREE, please use this Amazon link for your purchases.
 As an Amazon Associate, I earn from qualifying purchases.

 Click here for a FREE copy of my book “Almost Everything You Need To Know To Repair a Bathroom Exhaust Fan In Your Home.”